Copyright: eikotsuttiy / 123RF Stock Photo

 Something you should also focus on is articulating the problem rather than describing a specific solution.
 You may not have the right solution to the problem (which is why you’re tapping an expert).
-So describing the problem you hope to solve to the best of your ability will allow the experts to come up with more creative or appropriate solutions.
+So describing the problem you hope to solve with as much accuracy as you can muster will allow the experts to come up with more creative or appropriate solutions.

 You should also outline specific outcomes you have in mind or goals you wish to accomplish.
-If there are quantitative metrics (better leads, high productivity rate, etc), describe those here.
+If there are quantitative metrics (better leads, high productivity rate, etc), describe those indicators in this section.

 4. Scope of work and deliverables

-It’s important that you are as clear as possible about what you want the project to include and the expectations you have for the work.
-This section of your RFP should be the most thorough (which means it’s going to be the longest).
+It’s important that you are as clear as possible about what you want your project to include and the expectations you have for the work.
+This section of your RFP should be the most thorough (which also means it’s going to be the longest).

-There are a lot of variables that will impact scope.
+A lot of variables can impact the scope of your project.
 The more detail you put into this section, the less back and forth you’ll have to do once you choose a vendor.
 Hopefully the cost estimates you get back will be more accurate, too.

 - Project management (do you plan to manage this project or do you expect the agency to handle it?)